rama270677/Generate-Synthetic-Images-with-DCGANs-in-Keras/README.md

-# Generate Synthetic Images with DCGANs in Keras
+# Generate Synthetic Images with DCGANs in Keras.

 Deep Convolutional Generative Adversarial
 Networks (DCGANs and GANs).